-I really wanted a funny picture to go with the
+I really wanted a funny picture to go with the title here, but this is what you get instead. |

 So what are we going to talk about, then?
 Well, implementing those instructions aren't easy.
 But I don't think I can make the explanation any more clear.
 What I can do, though, is offer a couple other tricks I discovered.